The participants in the Bowman Moot are addressing the appeal of the Federal Court of

 the reasons of the lower courts may be advanced by counsel in their submissions but only

-5. The moot problem is an actual/live case-in-progress, and therefore counsels’ factums are to
+as they relate to the above-noted issues. - The moot problem is an actual/live case-in-progress, and therefore counsels’ factums are to

-be original works, as opposed to any copy or mere imitation of existing filed factums.
+be original works, as opposed to any copy or mere imitation of existing filed factums. - The Part XIII reassessments, penalties and costs are not to be addressed.